Omico/androidx-compose-material3-pullrefresh/README.md

 Note that you should change all package name from `androidx.compose.material.pullrefresh` into `androidx.compose.material3.pullrefresh`.

+> **Note**
+> Since Compose Material3 1.2.0-alpha11, the compose team has been officially supported an experimental implementation of this component.
+Please take a look at `example/migrated-app` for more information.

 ## Usage

 This library only supports using composite build to import to your project because it will be archived when the official library is released.